So…How are those New Years resolutions coming along? 😅 https://t.co/UmwPXy7zcJ

 The major problem of Pipenv is that it does not build packages, so I have to maintain a setup.py anyway (whereas Poetry takes care of everything)

 "Our instinct as engineers was to find the tool best suited to the job, but as a practical matter, the job didn't warrant additional operational complexity.
 We know MySQL, it can do simple key/value storage and our application already supports it.
 Talk about a no-brainer." 🤐

 "Somehow we keep re-learning that the simpler the system is, the better you'll sleep."

 This is my #ThoughtWorks account.

-Functional Programming, FreedomBox, Ethics in Technology
+Emacs, Functional Programming, Ethics in Technology, DevOops

-This instance is running on ThoughtWorks infrastructure to allow its employees to create an account and interact with the rest of the Fediverse.
+A Mastodon instance running on ThoughtWorks infrastructure for its employees to interact with the Fediverse.